 At the end, we’ll ask for your feedback on the co-design process

 Depending on what we are working on, we may involve:

 If you are interested in being part of a co-design process please let us know by emailing firstname.lastname@example.org.
 You can also follow us on social media where we will post open invitations to be part of co-design projects.

 Co-design sessions are always organised by Suitsme management and you will always be paid for these sessions.

 If you contact Suitsme management to give unsolicited feedback, then this is not part of a co-design process and you won't be paid for any additional time outside scheduled shifts.

-We encourage you to give this feedback either during shift time, or during supervision.
+We encourage you to give this feedback either during shift time, or during worker check ins.

 There are situations where Suitsme will deactivate a workers profile.
 Deactivating your profile does not mean you are no longer employed by Suitsme, that is managed through a separate process.